 Need a homemade Valentine’s Day gift idea?
-Then whip up an easy diy handmade heart shaped soap for Valentine’s Day!
-It’s perfect for anyone who loves bath and beauty products and is made with extra moisturizing oils for combating the drying effects of winter.
+Then whip up this easy, no-lye required, homemade heart shaped soap for Valentine’s Day!
+It’s perfect for anyone who loves homemade bath and beauty products and is made with extra moisturizing oils for combating the drying effects of winter.

-1 bar of “real” soap (or at least 3 oz. by weight in soap slivers)
+1 bar of cold process homemade soap (or at least 3 oz. by weight in soap slivers)

 2 Tablespoons milk (coconut milk or water)